The Dashboard is where you manage all aspects of your Auth0 account and configuration.

 This is the dashboard home page.
 Here you can view statistics about your apps: the login activity for the past year, the logins and new signups for the past week, a list of the latest signups, and more.
 More docs on the dashboard.

-Use this page to manage your clients.
-For every app of yours that you want to use Auth0, you should register a client here.
-You can create new clients, view your existing ones, review settings, enable connections, and more.
-More info on clients.
+Use this page to manage your applications.
+For every app of yours that you want to use Auth0, you should register an application here.
+You can create new applications, view your existing ones, review settings, enable connections, and more.
+More info on applications.

 Use this page to manage your APIs.
 Here you can register a new API of yours, that you want to secure with Auth0, and manage your existing ones.
 More info on APIs.

-Single Sign On (SSO) Integrations enable the use of external services for single sign-on.
+Single Sign-on (SSO) Integrations enable the use of external services for SSO.
 In this page you can see a list of the available external services that you can use, such as Office 365, Salesforce, and others.
 Here you can create a new SSO integration, find tutorials on how to configure it, and review and update the settings of a particular integration.
 More info on SSO Integrations.

 Use this page to manage the identity providers that you use to login to your apps.
 There are four types: